Discussion

 Ultimately this means that you must sacrifice some SNR to obtain a sufficient temporal resolution.
 We can visualize the problem like this:

 Do not worry too much about the exact shapes of the curves in the sketch above; what’s important are the trends.
 SNR increases with exposure time, whereas frame rate decreases.
-The dynamics that you want to see set a requirement on the minimum frame rate at which you can image.
+The dynamics that you want to see impose a requirement on the minimum frame rate at which you can image.
 You can imagine this minimum as follows:

-But the minimum frame rate imposes a maximum on the exposure time.
+But the minimum frame rate also imposes a maximum on the exposure time.
 This value is just the vertical line through the point of intersection of the frame rate curve and its minimum required value.

 Taking this logic one step further, the maximum exposure time also imposes a maximum achieveable SNR, so in the end we have something like this: